-A participant may borrow an amount up to the lesser of \$50,000 or 50% of his or her vested account balance.
+Certain participants, as specified in each covered location's Special Appendix, may borrow an amount up to the lesser of \$50,000 or 50% of their vested account balance.
 The minimum loan amount is \$1,000.
 Such loans bear interest at the prime rate as published by The Wall Street Journal and are secured by the participant's account balance in the Plan.
 Loans must be repaid within 60 months, with principal and interest payments made primarily through payroll deductions.
 There may be loans that exceed the 60 month re-payment period, but only if they were transferred in from another plan, and that plan had allowed for a payment period beyond 60 months.
 Employees on unpaid leave may continue to repay loans via personal check or money order during their period of absence.
-Participants also have the ability to elect to make a one-time prepayment of their outstanding loan balance, of which the payment can be made via personal check or money order.
+Participants also have the ability to elect to make a one-time repayment of their outstanding loan balance, of which the payment can be made via personal check or money order.
 Participants may take up to two general purpose loans.
 A loan is considered in default and becomes a taxable event when a loan is not current at the end of the cure period, the quarter following the quarter in which the payment was missed.

-Interest rates on loans outstanding in the Plan at December 31, 2019 ranged from 3.25% to 9.75%.
+Interest rates on loans outstanding in the Plan at December 31, 2019 ranged from 3.25% to 6.00%.